Guidelines for Authors

 The expectation is that authors will paraphrase and interpret and not primarily excerpt or quote.
 Do not adopt the attitude that every claim needs to be supported by a reference (that is, a citation).
 Encyclopedia articles are different than journal articles in the sense that they aren't expected to defend all their remarks, but rather are expected simply to lay out the accepted wisdom on the topic.
 If an article has a decent annotated bibliography, then the IEP would publish the article even if it were to have no in-line citations.
 On the other hand, sometimes it can be helpful to readers of an encyclopedia article to offer citations or references for key points; the editors won't remove any of these if they are included.

-Spelling and punctuation using U.S. English conventions (rather than U.K. English conventions) are preferred.
+Spelling and punctuation using U.S. English conventions are preferred, but articles using U.K. English conventions are acceptable; stick to one style or the other.
 Footnotes and endnotes are not allowed.
 Convert any footnotes into in-line citations to the bibliography.
-Avoid using underlining or bold face, and restrict special font formatting to italics.
-Be sparing in your use of italics for emphasis.
-Minimize the use of in-text references such as “…as we shall see in section (4) second paragraph below and also in section (6).”
-For a more detailed list of IEP stylistic preferences, please see our Help Sheet for Copyediting Articles.
-Authors who are non-native English speakers have the responsibility to submit articles that do not read like broken English, and are stylistically intelligible to native English speakers.
+Avoid using underlining or bold face.
+Minimize the use of italics.
+Minimize the use of in-text references such as "...as shown in section (4) second paragraph below and also in section (6)."
+Authors who are non-native English speakers have the responsibility to submit articles that do not read like broken English, and that are stylistically intelligible to native English speakers.
 Many of our foreign authors recruit English-speaking proofreaders before submitting their articles.

 - Heading One

 - Subsubheading Two

 - Subsubsubheading Two

 - Subheading One